Milazzo11/Computer-Infiltration/README.txt

 The Chrome browser is also required to connect to the internet to write to the Google Document (as a Chrome driver is used for internet connection).

 Depending on the version and settings of the target computer, attackers can possibly use this information to establish a remote connection.
+This has only been tested on Windows, and will most likely not work with other operating systems.

 NOTE: Do not edit the cleartext.txt file